ibexa/documentation-developer/docs/search/criteria_reference/languagecode_criterion.md

 - `value` - string(s) representing the language codes to search for
-- (optional) `matchAlwaysAvailable` - bool representing whether content with the `alwaysAvailable` flag should be returned even if it does not contain the selected language (default `true`)
+- (optional) `matchAlwaysAvailable` - bool representing whether content with the `alwaysAvailable` flag should be returned even if it doesn't contain the selected language (default `true`)

 ## Example